ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 As shown in the preceding figure, each documentation section has its own ``index.rst`` file.
-However, to optimize web searches of the generated HTML documentation, the names of the index files for sections should be short and descriptive, containing keywords and using hyphens (``-``) as word separators.
+However, to optimize web searches of the generated HTML documentation, the names of the index files for sections should be short, descriptive, include keywords, and use hyphens (``-``) as word separators.
 For more information, see :ref:`SEO`.

 Here is an example of the hierarchical structure for RST files.
 The main index files is